MahmoudFawzyKhalil/obsidian-global-search-and-replace/README.md

 ## Installation

+### Through Obsidian community plugin browser
+This plugin is available through obsidian's official plugin marketplace.

 ### Manual
 Download a release's `main.js`, `styles.css`, and `manifest.json` files and install it by pasting the files into the `VAULT_PATH/.obsidian/plugins/global-search-and-replace` folder (enable viewing hidden folders to be able to see the `.obsidian` folder!)

-### Through Obsidian community plugin browser
-This plugin is not yet available through obsidian's official plugin marketplace.

 ## Usage